-Root-knot nematodes (Meloidogyne spp.), cyst nematodes (Heterodera and Globodera spp.), root-lesion nematodes (Pratylenchus spp.), the burrowing nematode Radopholus similis, the stem nematode Ditylenchus dipsaci, and the pinewood nematode Bursaphelenchus xylophilus are some examples of PPN ranked at the top in the list of the most economically and scientifically important species.
+Among these, the root‐knot nematodes (Meloidogyne spp.), the cyst nematodes (Heterodera spp. and Globodera spp.), the root-lesion nematodes (Pratylenchus spp.), the burrowing nematode Radopholus similis, and the stem nematode Ditylenchus dipsaci are the top five species ranked at the top in the list of economically plant pathogenic important PPNs.

 Manuscript Submission Information

 Manuscripts should be submitted online at www.mdpi.com by registering and logging in to this website.
 Once you are registered, click here to go to the submission form.
 Manuscripts can be submitted until the deadline.
 All submissions that pass pre-check are peer-reviewed.
 Accepted papers will be published continuously in the journal (as soon as accepted) and will be listed together on the special issue website.
 Research articles, review articles as well as short communications are invited.
 For planned papers, a title and short abstract (about 100 words) can be sent to the Editorial Office for announcement on this website.